platform-experience/script-library/src/business-rule/si-script-44/README.md

-# To filter Knowledge Searches by user country when search originates from CMS Portal
+# KB Search Filter

 ## Description

-To filter Knowledge Searches by user country when search originates from CMS Portal
+To filter Knowledge Searches by user country when search originates from CMS Portal.